syncfusion/ej2-vue-docs/src/pdfviewer/pdfviewer/navigation.md

 * [**Show first page**](https://ej2.syncfusion.com/vue/documentation/api/pdfviewer/navigation/#gotofirstpage):-  Navigates to the first page of a PDF document.
 * [**Show last page**](https://ej2.syncfusion.com/vue/documentation/api/pdfviewer/navigation/#gotolastpage):- Navigates to the last page of a PDF document.

-You can enable/disable page navigation option in PDF Viewer using the following code snippet.,
+You can enable/disable page navigation option in PDF Viewer using the `EnableNavigation` property and use the following code snippet,

 ```html
 <template>
   <div id="app">
     <ejs-pdfviewer id="pdfViewer" :serviceUrl="serviceUrl" :documentPath="documentPath" :enableNavigation="true" > </ejs-pdfviewer>